ssbc/handbook.scuttlebutt.nz/glossary.md

 > IMHO the ultimate goal is for people to not only "own" their "experience", but design their own applications;  for the perfect world, the latter predicates the former;  to which ends, anarchitecture.

 - %RODaSpl6Hu+D7OFtISF8TDlYVOKWOUWOz1Al3rwcVtw=.sha256

+## hermies

+A name for the community of pioneers building this website and core software for secure scuttlebutt.
+While scuttlebutt is the technology, hermies is the community.